Discotehk/Circuit_Python_Life_Commander_Damage_and_Poison_Counter/README.md

 The display I'm using is an i2c SSD1306 128 X 64.
 It breaks down to a 4 x 2 grid of 32x32 resolution tiles.

-Create a "Sprite Sheets" folder in the root.

 The necessary libraries are from the adafruit-circuitpython-bundle-9.x-mpy-20240730 bundle and are as follows:

 	-adafruit_bus_device